phansch/philhansch.net/content/notes/2025-08-09-hello-statichost-eu.md

 Thanks to that post, this just took 20 minutes.
 Not including procrastinating to update the DNS settings.

-CI is currently not running on pushes, but using a simple git pre-commit locally should be enough for now.
+CI is currently not running on pushes, but using a simple git pre-commit hook locally should be enough for now.

 In any case, I want to keep this short.
 I'm currently trying very hard to use